riamf/notes-hugo/notes/content/posts/vapor_template_app.md

 migrations.add(model: User.self, database: .mysql)
 services.register(migrations)
 {{< / highlight >}}
-Line 1 is the new one here, we are registering this migration and server when starting will perform this migration and store information inside `fluent` table, it will look something like this:
+Line 1 is the new one here, we are registering this migration and server when starting will perform this and store information inside `fluent` table, it will look something like this:
 ```
 |id|name|batch|createdAt|updatedAt|
 | e?hs?M?G??V ?|User|1|2018-10-30 09:22:12.672274|2018-10-30 09:22:12.672274|